NourhanEbrahim/OpenGL/Client_to_Server/README.md

-In This program , I simulate the connection between the client and server to request and receve a data.
+In This program , I simulate the connection between the client and server to request and receive a data.

 first: client send request to server,